Tumbled Almandine Garnet media thumbnails

 Material Data Sheet

-Mineral Almandine garnet (nesosilicate, Fe₃Al₂(SiO₄)₃, pyralspite group)
+Mineral Almandine Garnet (nesosilicate, Fe₃Al₂(SiO₄)₃, pyralspite group)

-Size 20-30 mm in diameter
+Size 20-30 mm diameter

-Shape Tumbled (tumbling); rounded contour with vitreous luster
+Shape Tumbled; rounded outline with vitreous luster

 Hardness 7-7.5 Mohs

-Crystal system Cubic (isometric); natural crystals in rhombic dodecahedron or trapezohedron
+Crystal System Cubic (isometric); natural crystals in rhombic dodecahedron or trapezohedron

 Density ~4.3 g/cm³